 When you walk the banks and meadows of this region of Patagonia, you'll often raise a literal cloud of hoppers.
 The fish are keyed to the hoppers or anything that floats and looks buggy.
 But opportunities for classic streamer fishing abound too.
-Each angler should have about 2 dozen terrestrial patterns, a half dozen assorted streamers, some assorted dry flies, and maybe a couple each of dragonfly and mouse patterns.
-48 flies should be just about right for the week.
+Each angler should have an ample supply of flies, terrestrials, nymphs, streamers, and some assorted dry flies.
 Guides normally have a very limited selection on hand in case you don't have the right fly for the situation.
 But flies are NOT available for sale at the lodges.